TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 We'll go even further.
 We'll zoom out from the zooming out itself, and get an overview of the zooming out that's continuing to happen in front of us.

-Finally, we can see what's going on.
+Finally, we can see what's going on from the outside.
 It's becoming meta (ugh).
 So now it's time to wrap it all up into a neat conclusion.
+But you know that's not going to happen.

 ## Zoom out